Pascal Neveu in profile, leaning over his grand piano

 Driven by his passion for solo piano improvisation and convinced of its appeal to a wide audience, he chose — faced with the difficulties this form of expression encounters in France — to create the conditions for its diffusion, transporting his instrument himself (2).

-He performs with his piano in many jazz festivals — JAZZ IN MARCIAC, Jazz sous les Pommiers, PARIS JAZZ FESTIVAL… — mostly in the open air.
+Alongside concert halls, he performs with his piano in many jazz festivals — Jazz in Marciac, Paris Jazz Festival, Jazz sous les Pommiers… — mostly in the open air.

 His music, often created on the spot, is an intricate weave of jazz, classical heritage and Eastern influences.